joe6276/AWS_S3/Writerside/topics/S3_storage_Class.md

 - Data will be accessed instantly
 - You will be charged based on the number of gigabytes you use in a month.

-if you don't need to access data frequently you can use:
+if you don't need to access data frequently, you can use:
 ### S3 Standard-IA
 - This can handle two simultaneous AZ failures because data is stored across multiple AZs
 - You will be charged based on the number of gigabytes you use in a month.
 - Cheaper that standard
 - You have a retrieval fee
-- Has a minimum duration charge of 90 days -If you store an object in these classes and delete it before the minimum duration ,you will still be charged as if the object was stored for the full 90 days.
+- Has a minimum duration charge of 90 days If you store an object in these classes and delete it before the minimum duration, you will still be charged as if the object was stored for the full 90 days.

 - Minimum size charge of 128 KB per object- If you store an object in these storage classes that is smaller than 128 KB, Amazon S3 will still charge you as if the object were 128 KB in size.
 - If data is accessed frequently or files are too small then you will pay more